Sucha Beskidzka railway station

 Sucha Beskidzka railway station is a railway station in Sucha Beskidzka (Lesser Poland), Poland.
-As of 2022, it is served by Koleje Śląskie (Silesian Voivodeship Railways), Polregio, and PKP Intercity (EIP, InterCity, and TLK services).
+As of 2022, it is served by Silesian Railways (Silesian Voivodeship Railways), Polregio, and PKP Intercity (EIP, InterCity, and TLK services).
 This station is about 2 km West of a newly built (opened in 2017) station, Sucha Beskidzka Zamek, which serves most InterCity and TLK services while this station serves regional services, and one InterCity service connecting Bydgoszcz to Zakopane.

 Train services

 The station is served by the following services: